classgraph/classgraph/README.md

 **Benefits of FastClasspathScanner compared to other classpath scanning methods:**

 1. FastClasspathScanner parses the classfile binary format directly, instead of using reflection, which makes scanning particularly fast.
 (Reflection causes the classloader to load each class, which can take an order of magnitude more time than parsing the classfile directly, and can lead to unexpected behavior due to static initializer blocks of classes being called on class load.)
+2. FastClasspathScanner appears to be the only classpath scanning library that supports multithreaded scanning (overlapping disk/SSD reading, jar decompression, and classfile binary format parsing on different threads).
+Disk/SSD bandwidth consequently becomes the bottleneck, making FastClasspathScanner the fastest possible solution for classpath scanning.
 2. FastClasspathScanner is extremely lightweight, as it does not depend on any classfile/bytecode parsing or manipulation libraries like [Javassist](http://jboss-javassist.github.io/javassist/) or [ObjectWeb ASM](http://asm.ow2.org/).
 3. FastClasspathScanner handles many [diverse and complicated means](#classpath-mechanisms-handled-by-fastclasspathscanner) used to specify the classpath, and has a pluggable architecture for handling other classpath specification methods (in the general case, finding all classpath elements is not as simple as reading the `java.class.path` system property and/or getting the path URLs from the system `URLClassLoader`).
 4. FastClasspathScanner has built-in support for generating GraphViz visualizations of the classgraph, as shown above.